Kenia Arias: 1996–2009

 Arias had her first entertainment job at the age of 14 when she was cast a dancer in a national dance television show; she remained on the show for two years.
 Arias convinced her parents she needed a talent agent and within one week Arias was signed with two talent agencies.
 Arias began modeling for print and trade shows.
 After several years as a teen model, Arias decided to end her modeling career to exclusively focus on her music.
 Arias recorded her first self-titled studio album in Manhattan, New York.
 She was involved in the production as vocalist; songwriter, had a minor role as the producer on the album.
 Arias relocated with her family to Florida in 2001, where she attended Indian River State College.
 There she was cast in her first theater production.
 Arias had never taken acting classes and was not involved in the theater program while attending.
 However, she decided to audition for a play the department was casting and landed a supporting role.
 During this time, she auditioned for a musical at her local community theater and was cast in a supporting role.
 Arias sang at several community festivals in Port Saint Lucie, Florida and Stuart, Florida.
-Arias also attended Florida International University where her artistic career was featured in the University's newspaper.
+Arias also attended Florida International University where her artistic career was featured in the university's newspaper.

 2009–present

 Arias continued submitting demos to several agencies and was eventually signed to a distribution deal.
 Arias recorded eight songs and is credited as vocalist, lyricist and producer on her album entitled "Karma'.
-The album was consisted of pop-rock, hip hop and Latin genres.
+The album consisted of pop-rock, hip hop and Latin genres.
 During this time, Arias produced a self-funded national tour for the album.
 Mid-production, the tour was cancelled due to Arias' father suffering a stroke.
 Arias decided it was best to pause production until further notice; the tour never developed past its pre-production stage.
-During this time Arias decided to part ways with her publisher and began to self-distribute her own material.
+During this time, Arias decided to part ways with her publisher and began to self-distribute her own material.
 It wasn't until three years later that Arias decided to record new material; she recorded an EP entitled "Unconscious" and partnered with Spinnup/Universal Music for the release.
 The EP reflected the journey she was on during the stroke and cancer diagnosis of her father.
 She was also featured in two issues of the Stuart Magazine, which was distributed through Barnes and Noble retailers.